 Maintain a Healthy Humidity Level

 Dust mites and biological growth love damp areas.
 By keeping the humidity level around 30-50 percent, you’ll keep dust mites, biological growth, and other allergens under control.
 During the summer months, your air conditioner will help to reduce the moisture in your indoor air.
-Your AC will also reduce the indoor pollen count — a plus for allergy-sufferers.
+A well maintained AC unit will also reduce the indoor pollen count a plus for allergy-sufferers.

 Additional ways to dehumidify your home include:

 - Use an exhaust fan when you cook.